cgstevens/Akka.Cluster.Monitor/README.md

 Added for easy setup of a cluster.
 You should always run 2 or more.

 ###SharedLibrary
-Contains the shared paths and actors used in the above projects.
+Contains the messages, shared paths and actors used in the above projects.

 <br/><br/>